Speed, Accuracy, and Complexity: Identifying Problem Complexity (and Ability)

+Throughout the paper, we have shown that accuracy is monotone in problem complexity --- even under exogenous stopping, under mild conditions --- whereas response time need not be.
+Accordingly, if an analyst knows which choice is optimal, then accuracy can be used directly to infer complexity: more complex problems generate lower choice accuracy.
+This is often feasible in laboratory settings, where the true state is observed by the analyst and mistakes can be directly measured.

-However, in many situations, the analyst does not know which choices are optimal.
-For instance, suppose that one is interested in assessing which features of a particular mechanism that elicits private information make it more complex.
-In this case, which choices are optimal will typically depend exactly on the private information the designer is trying to elicit.
-Furthermore, our earlier results highlight the limitations of using expected response time as a measure of problem complexity.\footnote{ We found that this non-monotonicity is present even if we consider other moments of the distribution, such as variance, even if the population is homogeneous in preferences and ability. } Hence, we would like some behavioural measure that is monotone in complexity that can be easily observed, aggregated across heterogeneous populations, and used to infer the complexity of a problem.
+In many environments, however, the analyst does not know which action is optimal.
+For instance, if one wishes to assess which features of a mechanism or interface make it more complex, then the optimal choice typically depends on the very private information the analyst is trying to elicit.
+Our earlier results also show that expected response time is not generally a reliable proxy for problem complexity.\footnote{ This non-monotonicity is not confined to the mean: it persists for the variance of the stopping time.
+With heterogeneous populations, these need not be even quasiconcave with respect to problem complexity. } This raises a natural question: is there some observable behavioural response that remains monotone in problem complexity and can therefore be used to identify it?